kiri-vadivelu/project-david/src/blog/article-3.md

 ---
-title: Yes, Candidate for Scarborough Southwest, Ward 20
+title: Yes, Running for Scarborough Southwest, Ward 20
-description: Socialist to create a better life for workers, the poor, and the oppressed
+description: Socialist to create a better life for workers and the oppressed
+date: 2023-09-21
 ---

 <img